steffenhaug/plox/README.md

 techniques for winding number calculation and anti-aliasing by drawing with XOR color logic into a multisample α-texture.

+Disadvangage: This method generates a _fuck ton_ of vertices.
+Storing the curves in pixel-coordinates would speed up vertex processing, so that's a possible optimization.

 ## tentative progression plan:
 1. ✅font loading (utilize a libraty hopefully) and obtain bezier curves